Sleepytale Logo

 Good loop.

-The sun is higher.
+The sun climbs higher.

-The garden is warm.
+The garden gets warm.

 Mimo drinks water.